Jinshanling Great Wall to Gubeikou | On the west side of the Great Wall at Jinshanling.

 It would be great to continue on the Wall all the way to Gubeikou—it’s all connected—but part of the Great Wall here borders military land and that section of it is blocked off.

-On the farmland detour by Hemp Village.
+Great Wall in the hills behind Hemp Village.
 (Click for larger image)

 From Taochunkou Tower we’ll leave the wall, walking beside it before turning off to follow dirt tracks through farmland and up a valley to get around the military area.